Ducksss/Polytechnic-Forum-2021/README.md

 This browser extension monitors your consumption behavior on Shopee.

 # Test cases
-Anything with the companies of "hp", "tic tac", "nutella", "ferrero", "kinder" and "asus"
+Anything with the companies of "nutella", "ferrero", and "kinder".